zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_tools_archiver_decompress.md

 ## Options

 ```
+      --decompress-all   Decompress all layers in the archive
   -h, --help             help for decompress
 ```

 ## Options inherited from parent commands